 The University also organises a number of trips to major European cities in Northern Europe for exchange students including Germany, the Netherlands, Poland and Belgium.

 The climate of Lund is temperate.
 The summer season is mild and pleasant with clear skies while the winter months are cold with frequent snowfall.
 Because of its northerly latitude, daylight lasts as long as 17 hours in midsummer, and around 7 hours in midwinter.

 As Lund University is part of the Erasmus programme, as well as a member of Universitas 21, University of Nottingham students accepted to study abroad at Lund are eligible to receive the Erasmus grant.
-In order to be eligible for the Erasmus grant, students accepted to study abroad at Lund University must sign a contract with The University of Nottingham’s International Office prior to the start of their study abroad period.
+In order to be eligible for the Erasmus grant, students accepted to study abroad at Lund University must sign a contract with the University of Nottingham’s Office of Global Engagement prior to the start of their study abroad period.

 - Approximate living costs per semester:

-- Health insurance (compulsory) £0 for EU nationals
+- Student European Health Insurance Card (EHIC) (compulsory): £0 for EU nationals*

 University accommodation: although University accommodation is not guaranteed to exchange students, in the past Nottingham students have been successful in being allocated to a room in a hall of residence.
 University accommodation is self-catered.

-Private accommodation: Private accommodation is popular in Lund, especially for full year students.
+Private accommodation: Private accommodation is popular and limited in Lund and it is very common for exchange students to live outside the city and commute into Lund.
 Accommodation agencies provide lists of available accommodation.